SwedbankPay/developer.swedbankpay.com/checkout-v3/starter/seamless-view.md

 you, so they are not included in this screenshot.

 {:.text-center}
-![screenshot of the seamless view checkin mixed and delivery options][checkin-remember-me-mixed]
+![screenshot of the seamless view checkin mixed products][checkin-remember-me-mixed]

 For digital products, only contact details will be shown.
 "Remember me" will work the same way as with mixed goods.

 {:.text-center}
-![screenshot of the seamless view checkin digital and delivery options][checkin-remember-me-digital]
+![screenshot of the seamless view checkin digital products][checkin-remember-me-digital]

 When the payer chooses a delivery option, you can `PATCH` the payment order and open the payment menu.
 The payer can then proceed with the purchase.